jean-andre-gauthier/findsong/README.md

 ```
 Usage: [options]

-  --bytesPerCapture <value>
-                           Size of a microphone recording in bytes (default = 80000)
-  --bytesPerChunk <value>  Size of a fingerprinting chunk in bytes (default = 16)
-  --bytesPerChunkStep <value>
-                           Size of the stride between two fingerprinting chunks in bytes (default = 8)
-  --debug <value>          Create intermediate dump files during song fingerprinting and matching (default = false)
+  --debug                  Create intermediate dump files during song fingerprinting and matching (default = false)
   --fanout <value>         Maximal number of peaks that can be paired with any given peak (default = 3)
+  --greenLevel <value>     Threshold for a match score to be displayed in green (default = 25)
   -i, --inputDirectory <directory>
                            Directory containing the song files to index
   -f, --inputFormat <format>